 Of all the devices our clients call on us to make, ultra-miniature flex circuits are among the most challenging.
 Success often requires spending considerable upfront time with customers to gain a full understanding of their specific requirements as well as to identify risk factors that either they or we may help mitigate before committing to full-scale production.
 It is not always clear during our initial conversations whether the flex circuit the customer has in mind can even be made, if it can be produced at sufficiently high yield or at low enough cost to be worth the required investment.

 That investment is likely to be lower if the customer comes into those early discussions with some understanding of the challenges and success factors involved.
 Very often the result of those conversations — and an alternative the customer should come prepared to consider — is to actually redesign the circuit itself.
-Here are four reasons why:

-Of course, some circuits are more challenging than others, and not every circuit will need a redesign in order to scale it down to ultra-miniature size.
-But some will.
+Of course, some circuits are more challenging than others, and not every circuit will need a redesign in order to scale it down to ultra-miniature size, but some will.
 And even those that don’t will often benefit from a discussion about the manufacturing implications of upstream design decisions.
 Having a manufacturing partner willing and able to work through these issues with you early can help you avoid significant frustration, delay, and expense later.

 To learn more, download our tech brief: Why Micron-Scale Flex Circuits Perform Where Other Circuits Can't and contact our engineer team to discuss your flex circuit.